jSieber7/Voter-Analytics/README.md

 This project's primary goal is to create voter profiles using data from the General Social Survey.
 Two secondary objectives are to learn more about voters and to build a brand centered around voter's preferences.

-Note: If you are going to use a Juypter Notebook to look at the code, I highly recommend installing Jupyter Lab and using the table of contents extension for easy navigation.
+Note: If you are going to use Juypter to look at the .ipynb files, I highly recommend installing Jupyter Lab and using the table of contents extension for easy navigation.

 ```
 # Installing Jupyter Lab